the iconic Leonard Skinner, all things, that would be Simple Man, an iconic song, I guess, for an iconic big personality.

 We will be there by your side the entire time.

-And now a word from the 46th president of the United States.
+A word from the 46th president of the United States.

-We owe these truth to be self-event.
+We owe these shoes to be self-evident.

 Hannity is on right now.

-He's so passionate, he wants to help every American get a great night's sleep.
+He wants to help every American get a great night's sleep.

-It all started with the original My Pillow, and that was followed up when he focused on betting and created created his now famous Giza Dream Sheets.
+It all started with the original My Pillow, and that was followed up when he focused on betting and created his now famous Giza Dream Sheets.

-You've heard me raving about them, the world's best cotton.
+You've heard me raving about them.

 It's durable, softer than any sheet you've ever slept on before.